ulygit/asus_rt_ac68u/README.md

 # Cloudflare Dynamic DNS Update Script for Asuswrt-Merlin (on ASUS RT-AC68U and related routers)

 The ASUS RT-AC68U router with the Asuswrt-Merlin custom firmware adds support for custom dynamic DNS providers.
 This is great for Cloudflare users because, although Cloudflare is not one of the built-in providers, we can add support for it.
 This guide and accompanying script do exactly that.
-It's been reported that these steps are also applicable for the RT-AC66U model router (thanks to [@epicylon](https://github.com/epicylon)).
+It's been reported that these steps are also applicable for the RT-AC66U model router.

 Features include:
   - Support for querying your Cloudflare DNS zone to determine record IDs
   - Handling of Merlin firmware success/failure callbacks
   - Logging of JSON responses for later inspection, and
   - Configurable rate-limiting to comply with Cloudflare API TOS

+## Contributors

+[@epicylon](https://github.com/epicylon) - Verified works on RT-AC66U
+[@bengalih](https://github.com/bengalih) - Several contributions toward support for API Tokens, proxying, and other enhancements.

 ## How to Configure